pnp/sp-dev-fx-webparts/samples/react-private-libraries/README.md

 (The RFx column is a lookup to the Title/RFX Number in the RFx list)

 The scripts folder contains a site script (rfx.json) that can be used to create these lists.
-The PowershellScript AddLists.ps1 in the same folder can be run to applt the script and create the lists
+The Powershell Script AddLists.ps1 in the same folder can be run to create a site design that creates these lists.

 After creating the lists create a new site page and add the Request Maintenance webpart to it.
+(Break inheritance on the page and ensure only site members or owners have access to it!)

 The webpart configuration is below: